DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 The source code can be accessed through [Github][Github main]: https://github.com/DTM-Tools/exome_v1.0.
 Please refer to the DTM-Tools publication for additional details and laboratory validation data.

-The following four subdirectories are included in exome v1.0:
+The following four subdirectories are included in exome v1.0 and are illustrated in **Figure 1B** of the DTM-Tools publication:

 _/build_: contains Docker definition files and the Docker deployment entrypoint.
+Sample Docker commands can be found in _/documentation/sampleCommands.md_.

 _/databases_: contains three .csv files that define genomic coordinates and their interpretation rules.
 Described in further detail below.

-_/rylantool_: contains DTM-Tools app python scripts
+_/dtmtool_: contains DTM-Tools app python scripts

 _/queryTools_: contains sample pymongo query scripts